tsega2130/ColorPicker/README.md

 ### [v1.1] Your Choice <!-- omit in toc -->

 Come up with a list of features you're interested in implementing.
 Pick one to implement.
 Pick something small with the goal of better familiarizing yourself with the app.

+Do not spend more than ~10 minutes coming up with ideas and deciding on which one to attempt.
+Start with something simple enough.
+You'll have better ideas once you've worked on a simple feature a bit.

 ## Deploying To Heroku